 Lemtrada (generic version is alemtuzumab) was a drug originally developed to treat leukemia.
 During trials, the once-a-year injections showed that it is also effective in slowing MS-related disability.
 It also reduced the incidence of MS relapses.
 In fact, according to The Lancet, 80 percent of patients who received a second dose one year after their initial injections did not require additional treatments.
 The FDA approved this medication for MS treatment in 2014.

 Other MS medicines are still being studied.
 These include:

-- Laquinimod – Most MS medications are given by injection or IV infusion—only three (Tecfidera, Aubagio, and Gilenya) are available as oral medication.
-Laquinimod, a once-daily medicine, could become the fourth oral medication prescribed to treat the symptoms and relapses of MS. Clinical trials show that laquinimod is efficient at significantly reducing relapse rates and slowing both acute (short-term) and chronic (permanent) disability.
-The medicine also appears to be effective at preventing additional brain atrophy.
+Most MS medications are given by injection or intravenous infusion.
+Only three are available as oral medication.
+These include Aubagio (teriflunomide), Gilenya (fingolimod), and Tecfidera (dimethyl fumarate).
+Laquinimod, a once-daily medicine, could become the fourth oral medication prescribed for MS. According to the New England Journal of Medicine, the drug is efficient at significantly reducing relapse rates.
+It may also reduce both acute (short-term) and chronic (permanent) disability.
+This includes brain atrophy.

-- Ocrelizumab – Patients in long-term clinical studies of the injectable drug ocrelizumab show a reduced occurrence of brain lesions related to MS. Additionally, long-term follow-up with these patients shows that the medicine is effective up to 18 months after a dose.
-The latest developments in the research also suggest that patients who receive as many as four injections of the medication do not show increased or new MRI activity (a sign that MS is not progressing).
+Patients in long-term clinical studies of this other injectable drug show a reduced occurrence rate of brain lesions.
+Long-term follow-up with these patients shows that the medicine is effective up to 18 months after a dose.
+Research developments also suggest that patients who receive as many as four injections of the medication don’t exhibit signs of disease progression, based on follow-up MRI studies.

 The Future in Research